ondrakoupil/csob/README.en.md

 ## News

-The library now supports ČSOB eAPI 1.5.
+The library now supports ČSOB eAPI 1.7.
 Select whichever eAPI version you want to use by setting address in your config object.
-Default is now eAPI 1.5.
+Use GatewayUrl class constants for your convenience.

 ```
-$config->url = "https://iapi.iplatebnibrana.csob.cz/api/v1.5";  // test, eAPI 1.5 - default
-$config->url = "https://iapi.iplatebnibrana.csob.cz/api/v1.0";  // test, eAPI 1.0
+$config->url = GatewayUrl::TEST_1_7;
-$config->url = "https://api.platebnibrana.csob.cz/api/v1.5";    // production, eAPI 1.5
+$config->url = GatewayUrl::PRODUCTION_LATEST;
 // etc.
 ```

-Versioning of this library will now respect versioning of ČSOB eAPI.
-This means I am skipping from 0.1.3 directly to 1.5, but it makes more sense now.
+Library now supports extensions and EET.

 ## Installation